SillyBubble/SillyBubble.github.io/content/_index.md

 ---
 # Leave the homepage title empty to use the site title
 title:
-date: 2022-10-24
+date: 2025-02-12
 type: landing

 sections:
   - block: hero
     content:
       title: |
-        Wowchemy
-        Research Group
+        Interact Research Lab
       image:
         filename: welcome.jpg
       text: |
         <br>

-        The **Wowchemy Research Group** has been a center of excellence for Artificial Intelligence research, teaching, and practice since its founding in 2016.
+        The **Interact Research Group**, also known as **Mechanics of interfaces & layered materials**, is pioneering in exploring mechanics of interfaces and adhesion in lightweight composite structures.

   - block: collection
     content: